roura356a/csk/intl.en-US/Product Introduction/Benefits.md

 -   Default security capabilities:
     -   ACK provides optimized OS images of Kubernetes containers and supports Kubernetes clusters and Docker versions that have high stability and enhanced security.
     -   Enhances the security compliance of cluster configurations, system components, and system images based on the CIS Benchmark and container security best practices.
-    -   Grants minimum permissions on managing default cloud resources on nodes. |
+    -   Grants minimum permissions on managing default cloud resources on nodes.
+-   [Sandboxed-Container](/intl.en-US/User Guide for Kubernetes Clusters/Sandboxed-Container management/Sandboxed-Container overview.md) allows you to run an application in a sandboxed and lightweight virtual machine.
+This virtual machine has a dedicated kernel, isolates applications from each other, and provides enhanced security.
+Sandboxed-Container is suitable in scenarios such as untrusted application isolation, fault isolation, performance isolation, and load isolation among multiple users.
+-   [TEE-based confidential computing](/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/TEE-based confidential computing.md) is a cloud-native and all-in-one solution based on Intel Software Guard Extensions \(SGX\).
+This solution ensures security, integrity, and confidentiality of data in use.
+It also lowers the costs of developing, delivering, and managing trusted applications and confidential computing applications.
+Confidential computing allows you to isolate sensitive data and code by using a trusted execution environment. |
 |24/7 technical support|Provides you with 24/7 technical support in the ticket system.|

 ## Disadvantages of user-created Kubernetes clusters